What You Need to Know About the Coronavirus Outbreak: A Civil Liberties Perspective

 Every disease is different and merits different public health responses.
 A person infected with Ebola, for example, is not contagious until after fever and other symptoms begin.
 That appears not to be the case with the coronavirus, and scientists’ recommendations will no doubt differ as a result.
 But no matter how bad any disease outbreak may get, responding in ways that are not supported by science is never the right thing to do.

 Most panicky responses to disease outbreaks, according to epidemiologists and other experts, only make things worse.
-In particular, law enforcement-type approaches to stopping the spread of communicable disease such as quarantine and forced treatment are, as three preeminent public health experts put it, “generally acknowledged by experts to be either completely ineffective or only potentially marginally effective” in slowing the spread of disease.
+In particular, law enforcement-type approaches to stopping the spread of communicable disease such as forced treatment and large-scale quarantine are, as three preeminent public health experts put it, “generally acknowledged by experts to be either completely ineffective or only potentially marginally effective” in slowing the spread of disease.

 Public panic will predictably spark calls for “tough,” even draconian measures that treat the problem like a law enforcement or national security issue rather than a public health matter.
 We at the ACLU have alwaysacknowledged that civil liberties must sometimes give way when it comes to fighting a communicable disease — but only in ways that are scientifically justified.
 And the public health community has learned over time that treating sick people like potential enemies only spurs them to “go underground” and avoid the authorities, which exacerbates the spread of disease.
 The evidence is clear that travel bans and quarantines are not the solution.
 Also counterproductive are the targeting and stigmatization of vulnerable populations, another historically frequent response to frightening epidemics.